mackenco/BellyGuides/README.md

 * Filter your map's restaurants by category to find exactly what you want to eat.

 ###Explore
+ * Check out other users' maps and their eating accomplishments
+ * If you see a restaurant you want to try, add it to one of your maps
- * Check out other users' maps and their eating accomplishments, add their restaurants to your maps, or even clone their entire map and set out on your own eating quest.
+ * Even clone a friend's entire map and set out on your own eating quest.

 ##Technologies Used
 The following technologies were used to build BellyGuide: